wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

 Examples:

-  * Thank you very much for all the great points you had today!
-  * Before we wrap things up, you have any final points that you would like to make, that perhaps wasn't covered in the interview?
+  * Thank you very much for all the great points you had today!Before we wrap things up, you have any final points that you would like to make, that perhaps wasn't covered in the interview?
   * Today we covered X, Y, and Z in the focus group.
 Is there anyone who has any final thoughts about what we covered here today that they'd like to share?
   * That's us finished with the main part of the focus group.
 We'd like to end by giving you all an opportunity to add anything that you think is important but has not been covered in the focus group so far.
 If you'd like to add something, please press raise hand on teams and we can make sure we go round those people before we finish up!